Chapel of Love: Background

 The song was written in 1963 by Jeff Barry and Ellie Greenwich, who had themselves recently married; Barry later said that "the concept of marriage was very much in my head" at the time.
 It was written for Darlene Love to record, but producer Phil Spector was dissatisfied with her version and it was not released for some years.

 The Mel-Tones - a group of three young women from New Orleans, Barbara Ann Hawkins, Rosa Lee Hawkins, and Joan Marie Johnson - had traveled to New York City with their manager Joe Jones to attempt to get a record deal.
-They were given the song "Chapel of Love" to sing, and passed an audition with Leiber and Stoller in the Brill Building.
+They were given the song "Chapel of Love" to sing and passed an audition with Leiber and Stoller in the Brill Building.
 The group rehearsed the song with Barry and Greenwich before recording it.
 The arrangement was by Wardell Quezergue, and Leiber and Stoller added lyrics and some touches to the arrangements.
-Leiber and Stoller then decided to issue the record as the first release on their own new record label, Red Bird, and changed the group's name to The Dixie Cups.
+Leiber and Stoller then decided to issue the record as the first release on their own new record label, Red Bird, and changed the group's name to the Dixie Cups.

-The definitive version of "Chapel of Love" by The Dixie Cups was released as a single in April 1964.
+The definitive version of "Chapel of Love" by the Dixie Cups was released as a single in April 1964.
 Sung by Barbara Ann Hawkins, Rosa Lee Hawkins, and Joan Marie Johnson, this version was the group's first single taken from their debut studio album Chapel of Love.
 The song was arranged by Joe Jones and produced by Jerry Leiber, Mike Stoller, Ellie Greenwich, and Jeff Barry.
-It charted at number one on June 6, 1964, on the Billboard Hot 100 knocking The Beatles out of the number one spot and remained at the top for three weeks.
+It charted at number one on June 6, 1964, on the Billboard Hot 100, knocking the Beatles out of the number-one spot and remained at the top for three weeks.
 The song also peaked at number 22 on the UK Singles Chart and hit number one in Canada on the RPM Chart.
-The "Chapel of Love" version by The Dixie Cups sold over one million copies, and was awarded a gold disc.
+The "Chapel of Love" version by the Dixie Cups sold over one million copies and was awarded a gold disc.
 The song was later included on the soundtrack to films ranging from Full Metal Jacket to Father of the Bride.
-The hit single recorded by The Dixie Cups was ranked No. 279 on Rolling Stones list of The 500 Greatest Songs of All Time, being the group's only song on the list.
+The hit single recorded by the Dixie Cups was ranked number 279 on Rolling Stones list of The 500 Greatest Songs of All Time, being the group's only song on the list.
 Billboard named the song No. 33 on their list of 100 Greatest Girl Group Songs of All Time.